-During the last ten years there has been a revolution in understanding and treatment of extra-marital affairs driven by the seminal research and clinical work of Snyder, Baucom, and Gordon.
+During the last 10 years, there has been a revolution in the understanding and treatment of extra-marital affairs driven by the seminal research and clinical work of Douglas Snyder, Donald Baucom, and Kristina Coop Gordon.
 Their book "Getting Past the Affair" is the gold standard of self-help books on this topic.

-I want to address a seldom discussed issue: sexual recovery from an affair.
-The traditional therapy model emphasized a hierarchical approach to treating affairs: 1. understand what caused the affair, 2. focus on the role of the "infidel" and effects on the "victim," 3. focus on feelings of betrayal, 4. work to rebuild trust, and 5. after a period of months or years explore couple intimacy.
+I want to address a seldom discussed difficulty: sexual recovery from an affair.
+The traditional therapy model emphasized a hierarchical approach to treating affairs:

 I am not advocating affairs as a way to enhance couple sexuality.
 The joke among clinicians is that affairs are good for therapeutic practices, but not for the couple.